-- (c) during Unscheduled Breaks in Play; and - (d) after Play has concluded. - (7) Clause 6 applies to each sporting event or game in a tournament for a single sport (such as the Rugby World Cup) or a Long Form Sporting Event (such as the Australian Open Tennis) as if each sporting event or game was broadcast on an individual match basis. - (8) During a Live Sporting Event, representatives of gambling or betting organisations must be clearly identifiable as such and must not appear as part, or as a guest, of the commentary team at any time. - (9) During a Live Sporting Event, representatives of gambling or betting organisations: - (a) undertaking a Promotion of Betting Odds; or - (b) appearing in a Betting Advertisement, must not be at or around, or appear to be at or around, the sports venue where the event which is the subject of the Live Sporting Event is taking place.
+- (6) During a Live Sporting Event, representatives of gambling or betting organisations must be clearly identifiable as such and must not appear as part, or as a guest, of the commentary team at any time. - (7) During a Live Sporting Event representatives of gambling or betting organisations: - a) undertaking a Promotion of Betting Odds; or - b) appearing in Betting Advertising, must not be at or around, or appear to be at or around, the sports venue where the event which is the subject of the Live Sporting Event is taking place.